 This provider distribution data reveals significant variability in workforce composition that is generally tackling similar “jobs to be done” across acute and chronic care settings.
 No single model has emerged as clearly superior.
 We're seeing a lot of experimentation.
 For instance, Firefly Health employs a virtual-first primary care model that relies on nurse practitioners as the clinical backbone of their interdisciplinary teams with physicians stepping in as partners on complex cases (Figure 10).
 This approach aims to match patients with the most appropriate provider for their specific health needs, potentially optimizing both care quality and resource utilization.
 However, we still don't know which approaches actually work better and what the ideal team composition should be.

 Clay Christensen’s prediction has come to pass: “the host of technological enablers will fuel the disruption of specialists by primary care physicians in the future.
 In addition, these same technological advances will enable nurse practitioners and physician assistants to disrupt primary care physicians.”
-Unlocking effective collaboration between mid-level providers and physicians is a key strategy for addressing the workforce challenges we are facing.
+Unlocking effective collaboration between APPs and physicians is a key strategy for addressing the workforce challenges we are facing.
 This effort starts with reimagining medical education to make every clinician more effective and efficient.
 One approach is to integrate electronic medical records (EMRs) into the curriculum as a core educational tool, elevating clinical training to match the demands of the real world.
 XPC Clinic is leading by example.
 The future of primary care depends on our ability to innovate across education, technology, and care delivery models.
 By facilitating collaboration to enhance clinical training, we can build a primary care system that's not just functional, but truly thriving—one that we'd all feel comfortable aging into.

 Thank you to Matthew Sakumoto and Michael Hobbs for reading drafts of this.